Westfield Knox: Planned expansion

 In December 2019, new plans to refurbish Westfield Knox were released after their original building permit from Knox City Council expired.
 The updated plans showed a smaller Myer with two floors and a casual dining precinct with an outdoor children's play area.
 Stewart White of Scentre Group - who lodged plans on behalf of Westfield and is the group's development and strategic asset management director - said that the updated plans included a fresh food, fashion, and casual dining precinct.
 He also said that the library would be relocated into Knox Ozone while not revealing a specific location.
 Knox will introduce retail partners and dedicated office space in retail space that used to belong to Myer.

 Myer revealed in March 2021 that they would close down their Knox store by the end of July that year, leading to speculation of what would take its place.
 Days later, it was revealed that Woolworths would take over the ground floor of the former Myer space, with a new 2000sqm Knox Library taking up Levels 3 and 4.

 In December 2022, Westfield officially opened level 1 of their new expansion area with Woolworths, Aldi, and the new Dining Hall.
-Westfield has stated that other parts of the upgrade will be released throughout 2023, including the new Library, Level 2 of the expansion area, the Basketball Court, the Swim School, and the new mini-major retailers in the old food court area.
-Westfield has also stated that they will be adding Macpac into the center, as well as relocating JB Hi-Fi and Rebel Sport.
+Other areas of the upgrade opened gradually throughout 2023, including the new Library, Level 2 of the expansion area, the Basketball Court, the Swim School, and the new mini-major retailers in the old food court area.
+A new food court (separate to the Dining Hall) also opened, in the previous fresh food market space.
+The new fashion mall is anchored by Uniqlo, MECCA, Glassons, General Pants Co. and JD Sports.
+JB Hi-Fi and Rebel were among the stores to relocate to new spaces in the redevelopment.